 As a matter of fact, this is definitely a camera smartphone with some pretty cool options.
 Its Pro – Raw shooting is also another great feature to have and this makes the smartphone a perfect device for shooting professional footage right in the palm of your hand.

 When you see the Xiaomi Mi 11 Ultra from the front, there’s nothing out of the ordinary and the device looks just like any other smartphone out there.

-One of the reason for this decision is likely due to the fact that Xiaomi decided to also include a viewfinder right at the back of the device next to the camera system which makes this device outstanding in every sense possible.
+One of the reasons for this decision is likely due to the fact that Xiaomi decided to also include a viewfinder right at the back of the device next to the camera system which makes this device outstanding in every sense possible.

-Still on the ultra cranked up features of this device, you also get another massive 48 MP ultra wide angle camera with f/2.2 aperture, 128˚ with features like 0.8µm, and PDAF.
+Still on the ultra cranked up features of this device, you also get another massive 48 MP ultra wide-angle camera with f/2.2 aperture, 128˚ with features like 0.8µm, and PDAF.

 If not for the fact that Huawei was banned from working with US companies like Google, we all know how extreme the Chinese brand can get when it comes to hardware development.

 The same is the care with the recently announced Huawei Mate 40 Pro Plus which is the peak of the Mate 40 series.